TW-ASMP/TWDM/2-Classification_Trees/32_discrete_activity_classification.md

     spec_ID: 01JDCNEFAED17CWF2K851ZAJKW
     type: [automatic_assertion]
     description: |
-      classes names specified with an asterisk symbol shall have the their .property.applies_to_instances value set to false
+      classes names specified with an asterisk symbol shall have the their .property.can_apply_to_instances value set to false

 ```